OmnisStudio/Omnis-JSTreeList/README.md

 # Omnis-JSTreeList
-Library shows the JS TreeList component with and without checkboxes The app can be viewed here http://tinyurl.com/jsgallery8, click on 'Tree List' in the list.
+Library shows the JS TreeList component with and without checkboxes.

+The app can be viewed here http://tinyurl.com/jsgallery8, click on 'Tree List' in the list.

 Requires Omnis Studio 8.1.2 or above